andela-technology/qualified-docs/content/integrations/sso.md

 On the `Qualified.io` application, choose the `Provisioning` tab and select `Configure API Integration`.

 #### Step 3
-Select `Enable API Integration`, then input your Qualified `API key` ([Qualified Integrations API Access](https://www.qualified.io/hire/account/integrations#api-key)) in the `API Token` field.
+Select `Enable API Integration`, then input your Qualified `API key` ([Qualified Integrations API Access](https://www.qualified.io/hire/account/integrations#api-key)) in the `API Token` field. `Import Groups` should be left unchecked.
 Finally, click `Save`.

 After following these steps, you're ready to start using SCIM Provisioning with Okta.
+Please note when a user is pushed to the app from Okta, they'll remain in the invited state.
 If you have any issues, please contact our team so we can assist you.